PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 Commit and push characterization before implementation, keep the store fixed at 128/128, and never create, update, or reopen a pull request.

+## Late window-layout composite implementation

+`run_late_window_layout_cleanup(context)` now owns the characterized window-partition and window-reverse repairs.
+Both receive the shared ModelIR and conversion-local `LayoutState`; their independent counter mappings are returned as an ordered tuple.

+The lowerer retains one `_late_window_layout_results` composite through `shared_model_ir_pass_context`.
+The two old unconsumed locals are absent, and the composite remains outside `ConversionSession.phase_results`; the store is still exactly 128/128.
+Compatibility wrappers and optional `graph_index` behavior remain unchanged.

+Focused runtime coverage proves call order, ModelIR/layout identity, and tuple ordering.
+Structural contracts now require the composite between late attention and final shape/activation convergence and account for its two nested owners.
+No graph, numerical, diagnostics, or artifact failure occurred.

+Validation completed sequentially under core-only `uv`:

+- focused window owners and affected boundaries: `110 passed in 3.11s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 2.06s`;
+- synthetic core runtime contracts: `55 passed in 1.05s`;
+- broader result and phase-result contracts: `196 passed in 9.14s`;
+- full lowerer architecture contracts: `258 passed in 19.39s`;
+- phase-result capacity contracts: `2 passed in 0.51s`;
+- targeted Ruff, bytecode compilation, fixed-capacity audit, and whitespace
+  checks: passed.

+No root-model conversion was run because this is a characterized two-call owner extraction with focused runtime equivalence and unchanged serialization inputs.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: